-For the EOI round, applicants indicate using a tick box whether or not Vision Mātauranga is relevant and, if so, which of the four themes apply.
+For the EOI round, applicants indicate whether Vision Mātauranga is relevant and, if so, which themes apply.

-At the Full Proposal round, up to one additional page will be available for statements on Vision Mātauranga immediately following the description of research in Sections 2a-2c.
+At the Full Proposal round, up to one additional page will be available for statements on Vision Mātauranga immediately following the description of research in Sections 3a-3c.
 This is to enable Vision Mātauranga to be more easily integrated into the conceptual framework and/or research design.
 Where Vision Mātauranga is appropriate to a proposal, it can contribute to the assessment of its overall excellence.

-Compliance aspects, such as access to culturally sensitive material and knowledge, should be covered in Full Proposal Section 2h, "Ethical or Regulatory Obligations".
+Compliance aspects, such as access to culturally sensitive material and knowledge, should be covered in Full Proposal Section 3h, "Ethical or Regulatory Obligations".

-Aspects of Vision Mātauranga relating to relevant experience may be included in the "Roles and Resources" section (2q) of the Full Proposal application.
+Aspects of Vision Mātauranga relating to relevant experience may be included in the "Roles and Resources" section (3g) of the Full Proposal application.

-There is a small comment box on the portal for applicants to briefly explain their rationale for either choosing N/A, or their choice of VM theme(s).
+There is a comment box on the portal for applicants to explain their rationale for either choosing N/A, or their choice of Vision Mātauranga theme(s).
 This is to provide affirmation for panellists that applicants have considered whether their proposed research has Vision Mātauranga theme(s).
+For 2023, this comment section has increased to 200 words maximum.